Russian-backed separatists in Kherson say they will hold vote on joining Russia | Law-Order

 - Russian Federation

-Russian-installed officials in the Kherson region of Ukraine said they have decided to hold a referendum on joining Russia and have urged the Kremlin to give its permission as soon as possible, the separatist head of the region said on Tuesday.
+Russian-installed officials in the Kherson region of Ukraine said they have decided to hold a referendum later this week on joining Russia and have urged the Kremlin to give its permission as soon as possible, the separatist head of the region said on Tuesday.

-Saldo did not name a date for the proposed vote.
-Officials in parts of Ukraine controlled by Russian forces, including the two breakaway Russian-backed regions of the Donbas - the Donetsk and Luhansk People's Republics (DPR and LPR) - have stepped up preparations for long-discussed votes to join Russia this week in a coordinated move.
+Later on Tuesday, Russian news agencies reported the vote would take place between Sept.
+23-27, in line with similar votes lined up in other areas of Ukraine controlled by Russian forces.
+Officials in parts of Ukraine controlled by Russian forces, including the two breakaway Russian-backed regions of the Donbas - the Donetsk and Luhansk People's Republics (DPR and LPR) - have stepped up preparations for long-discussed votes to join Russia this week in what appeared to be a coordinated move.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)